cbergoon/stitchdb/README.md

 geo-location and time series data.
 StitchDB is accompanied by [StitchQL](https://github.com/cbergoon/stitchql) and [StitchServer](https://github.com/cbergoon/stitchserver).
 Together these projects result in an entire database ecosystem complete with query language and standalone server daemon.

-StitchDB's API is inspired by boltdb/bolt and tidwall/buntdband makes use of their elegant API design.
+StitchDB's API is inspired by boltdb/bolt and tidwall/buntdband making use of their elegant API design.
 StitchDB strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with builtin multidimensional geo-location and time-series data support.

-Hopefully, others will find this project useful for something you are working on or at least to learning resource.
 All contributions, ideas, and criticisms are welcome.

 ### Coming Soon
 * StitchQL: A Query Language for StitchDB